 Kim Boramborn.May 14, 1983

 Born in Busan City, Korea.
 After completing her doctoral coursework at The University of Tokyo Graduate School of Education, she lectured at Meiji University and Hosei University before joining MIGM.
-She is examining regional diplomacy in East Asia as a means of establishing a platform for dialogue and cooperation at the city and national levels.
+Passionate about social and human sustainability, her aim is to resolve urban issues and realize cities as places offering rich coexistence.

 Suto Hirobumiborn.April 12, 1983

 Born in Ichihara City, Chiba Prefecture.
 Graduated from the Chiba University Law School and worked as a lawyer at the Narita General Law Office.
-Through representing clients, he became aware of the importance of legislative and judicial system that adequately protect people’s interests, and he joined MIGM with the aim of reforming the judicial system and developing legislation more closely aligned with people’s needs.
+Through representing clients, he became aware of the importance of legislative and judicial systems that adequately protect people’s interests and support rehabilitation.
+Since joining MIGM, he has focused on recidivism prevention and welfare policy.

 Hada Daisenborn.April 10, 1989